khenderson91/assured_tech_team_lead/README.md

 - Story point completion/code completion: if working within a scrum methodology monitoring the number of story points completed per sprint is a good metric to follow as it can easily be seen if there is a variation to the output.
 This can apply both to an individual or to an entire scrum team.

-- Documentaion: number of meaningful and engaging documents created that have been used within the business.
+- Documentation: number of meaningful and engaging documents created that have been used within the business.

 - Ownership: number of areas/projects the team member is accountable for.